starksimilarity/msf_prompt/README.md

 # msf_prompt

-msf_prompt is a Python library that emulates the msfconsole by wrapping a pymetasploit3 MsfRpcConsole in a prompt_toolkit PromptSession
+msf_prompt is a Python library that emulates the msfconsole by wrapping a pymetasploit3 MsfRpcConsole in a prompt_toolkit PromptSession.
+The goal is to make msfconsole easier for beginners to use and more convenient for experienced professionals.

 pymetasploit3: (https://github.com/DanMcInerney/pymetasploit3)